vuanhtuan1012/django-web-framework/README.md

 - In `HTTP/1.1`
   - each TCP connection handles **one request at a time**.
   - if **one request is slow**, every request behind it in that connection **waits**.
-  - browsers opent many parallel connections to reduce this problem.
+  - browsers open many parallel connections to reduce this problem.
 - In `HTTP/2`
   - **supports multiplexing**, multiple streams on one connection.
   - **still uses TCP**, which has packet-level HOL blocking: